kash2277/CS410-Project-5/README.md

 # CS410-Project-5
 End-User Manual:
-The end-user manual provides instructions on how to setup, build, run and use the Java code.
+The end-user manual provides instructions on how to setup, build, run and the code.
 Below are the steps:

 				PROJECT JOYSTICK